aftab-alam-khan/hapiTestAPI/README.md

 The unit tests also include (althought commented out) other unit tests for 2 more endpoints that you need to implement with the help of one of our engineers.

+## Goal

+The goal of this exercise is to assess your knowledge of our stack and how you work with frameworks or tools you are not familiar with: how you search the web for documentation, how you learn and test a new framework, etc.

 ## Setup

 This project needs Node (version >= 8) and Docker installed on your machine.